 Each element of the design process should influence the other regardless of whether it is text-based or visual.
-This can be complicated, since there are quite a few elements that companies need to keep in mind when trying to create a cohesive brand identity.
+This can be complicated.
+After all, there are quite a few elements that companies need to keep in mind when trying to create a cohesive brand identity.

 For this reason, PR agencies like Pressfarm help companies and individuals create newsworthy content that can be used to enhance their brand image.
 Pressfarm works with businesses to develop everything from email pitches to blog articles to establish themselves as experts in their industry.

 How to ensure your content reflects your brand identity

 Once you establish your brand identity, you must do whatever it takes to maintain this identity.
 For that to happen, you need to continuously create content that accurately reflects the brand identity.
 Here’s how to do that:

 1) Design a recognizable brand

-There is no point going through creating a brand identity if no one knows about it.
+There is no point in creating a brand identity if no one knows about it.
 A brand is more than just a logo.
-Even so, to establish your brand and build loyalty, you need to make all the elements of their identity easily recognizable.
+Even so, to establish your brand and build loyalty, you need to make all the elements of your identity easily recognizable.
 It should be simple and remind people of the brand but unique enough to catch their eye.

 2) Be consistent

 While you may use various platforms to send out your message, the brand message must remain consistent.
 It should be clear and unambiguous across all products and platforms.
 Ultimately, a consistent message will give your company a better chance to reinforce its message.

 3) Review existing content

-By reviewing existing content, you can see whether their current brand identity is working in your favor or whether you need to tweak it to make it more relevant to your target audience.
-You can also see whether your visuals are striking enough to capture attention and your published content is informative enough.
+By reviewing existing content, you can see whether your current brand identity is working in your favor or whether you need to tweak it to make it more relevant to your target audience.
+You can also see whether your visuals are striking enough to capture attention and whether your published content is informative enough.

 From there, you can either start afresh or edit an existing plan to widen your reach.